polterguy/magic-menu/help-files/Magic Menu/01 - Introduction.md

 **Notice**, the Magic Menu only listens for input when it is flashing yellow.
 If you speak to it when it is not yellow, it won't capture your input.

+### The Magic Menu is always accessible

+If you look at your toolbar at the top of your page, you will probably see a _"magic wand"_ toolbar button.
+This button will launch the Magic Menu regardless of which app you are within.
+This is a global plugin button, which is injected by the core, in any apps you create that have a widget with the _"toolbar"_ CSS class.
+This allows you to start the Magic Menu from anywhere you are within Phosphorus Five, making it a _"global operating system wide menu"_.

+This has some consequences though, since the Magic Menu itself does not in any ways itself know from which app you are consuming it.
+This might create problems for you, if you assume that some specific app is open, or some particular module has been loaded on your page.
+Hence, some of your items which are local to your particular app, might need to actually verify that your app is actually physically loaded on your page, before evaluating its logic - Alternatively load up your module somehow, before evaluating its internal logic, if your app/module is not loaded.